ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/system/IIF.md

 A boolean condition or value is passed into the first argument.

+If the condition is true the second argument is evaluated and returned, if false the third argument is evaluated and returned.

 ## Method Signature

 ```
 IIF(condition=[boolean], expression1=[string], expression2=[string])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|